 - All personal property will be taken away from you and stored until you get released from jail.

 - You will then be allowed to make a telephone call to talk to a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you wear your street clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that could help other people that get arrested make it through the process?

 Click here to tell your story

 When you finally post bail, you will get released from jail.
 This process will take anywhere from 30 minutes to all day long.
 So, the faster you can post bail, the quicker you will be freed.
 Also, how fast you get released might depend on whether or not you’ve got a cash bond amount or if the judge must decide on the bail amount.
 For minor offenses, you will get booked and get released without having to post bail.
 When you have served your sentence and know the discharge date, plan to be released at any time that day – but usually in the morning.

 How To Turn Yourself In